kevquirk/kq-jekyll/about.md

 ### This website

-This site is built upon [WordPress](https://wordpress.org).
-I use a custom theme that’s based off of [GeneratePress](https://generatepress.com).
+This site is built upon [Jekyll](https://jekyllrb.com){: target="blank" }, and I use a custom theme that I built myself.

 > Why is this website so ugly?

 Is it?
-I subscribe to the [brutalist mentality](https://kevquirk.com/a-brutally-simple-site/) and I think this site is beautiful in its simplicity.
+I subscribe to the [brutalist mentality](/a-brutally-simple-site/) and I think this site is beautiful in its simplicity.
 There are few bells &amp; whistles, and the site is extremely content focussed.

 Hosting is provided by a [Ionos](https://ionos.co.uk) VPS, running Plesk, which has an excellent WordPress hosting utility.
 I also have [BunnyCDN](https://bunny.net/?ref=gnn7bkvipc) sitting in front of my Ionos VPS, providing my global CDN.
 Again, an excellent service at a very reasonable price.